top of page

 What types of producers are eligible?

-Native American producers raising a herd of beef cattle as their primary form of business income.
-Both small-scale producers and large-scale producers are welcome and encouraged to apply.
+Tribal producers raising a herd of beef cattle as their primary form of business income.
+Both small-scale and large-scale producers are welcome.
+Participants must be willing to implement prescribed grazing as part of the project.
+Participants must not be dual-enrolled in any other NRCS programs for prescribed grazing on the same land.

 What happens if I decide to sign up?